 Product lifecycle management, or PLM, is the tool organizations need to make this goal a reality.
-Since PLM is so heavily integrated into the product development process, organizations must be critical when selecting a PLM solution.
+Since PLM is so heavily integrated into the product development process, organizations must be critical when selecting a PLM solution or quality management software.

 To help you make this important decision, we have decided to provide you with a PLM comparison to weigh the pros and cons of PTC Windchill and Siemens Teamcenter.
 While both solutions offer the basic PLM functionalities, we will deep dive into some of the specific features that differentiate the two.